Tencent/tsf/readme.md

 #### How to use Muticall
 -Beside that,we also support Muticall:
--you can use Muticall to send TCP,UDP,HTTP packets at the sametime,when all the requests come back，return to interrupt
+-you can use Muticall to send TCP,UDP,HTTP packets at the sametime -when all the requests come back,return to interrupt

 ```php